Kolby Allard: Cleveland Guardians

 On February 3, 2025, Allard signed a minor league contract with the Cleveland Guardians that included an invitation to spring training.
 He began the year with the Triple-A Columbus Clippers, recording a 4.86 ERA with 13 strikeouts over his first four starts.
 On April 26, the Guardians selected Allard's contract, adding him to their active roster.
 On July 3, Allard was designated for assignment by the Guardians.
 He elected free agency after clearing waivers on July 8.
 The next day, Cleveland re-signed Allard to a minor league contract and selected him to the active roster.
 In 33 appearances for the Guardians, he posted a 2-2 record and 2.63 ERA with 42 strikeouts over 65 innings of work.
 On November 6, Allard was removed from the 40-man roster and sent outright to Columbus; he subsequently rejected the assignment and elected free agency.

+On February 2, 2026, Allard re-signed with the Guardians organization on a minor league contract.
+On March 30, Cleveland selected Allard's contract, adding him to their active roster.
+In four appearances for the Guardians, he struggled to a 10.38 ERA with nine strikeouts across 8 2/3 innings pitched.
+On April 13, Allard was designated for assignment by Cleveland.
+He cleared waivers and elected free agency on April 16.
+Allard re-signed with the Guardians on a new minor league contract the next day.
+He was released by Cleveland on May 17, but re-signed with the organization on another minor league contract two days later.
+Allard opted out his contract and was released by Cleveland for a second time on June 15.

+Philadelphia Phillies (second stint)

+On June 18, 2026, Allard signed a minor league contract with the Philadelphia Phillies.